gaeyasrisatyavinnakota/4-1_MUX_using_CMOS_Logic/README.md

 # 4:1 MUX using CMOS Logic
 In the [Cloud Based Analog IC Design Hackathon](https://www.iith.ac.in/events/2022/02/15/Cloud-Based-Analog-IC-Design-Hackathon/) of the problem statement is to implement the proposed design in 28 nm PDK (Process Design Kit) using CMOS technology.
 After doing the literature survey the [Initial report](https://github.com/gaeyasrisatyavinnakota/4to1_MUX_using_CMOS_Logic/blob/main/GAEYA%20SRI%20SATYA%20VINNAKOTA_INITIAL%20REPORT_ACBDH.pdf) was submitted.
-The design was implemanted and this is the final Report Submission for successful completion of Design of 4:1 MUX using CMOS Logic and implemenatation along with simulation, for [Cloud Based Analog IC Design Hackathon](https://www.iith.ac.in/events/2022/02/15/Cloud-Based-Analog-IC-Design-Hackathon/)
+The design was implemanted and this is the final Report Submission of successfully completed Design of 4:1 MUX using CMOS Logic and implemenatation along with simulation, for [Cloud Based Analog IC Design Hackathon](https://www.iith.ac.in/events/2022/02/15/Cloud-Based-Analog-IC-Design-Hackathon/)
 ## Table of Contents
 1. [Abstract](#abstract)
 2. [Details of the Circuit](#details-of-the-circuit)